 Many of you may not know that Illinois is loaded with forgotten loot and buried treasure, but millions of dollars in gold and silver are right under your feet – if you can find it.
-Luckily, the Legends and Lore of Illinois is there to bring you the story of some of Illinois’ most notorious lost treasures!
+Luckily, Mysterious Heartland is there to bring you the story of some of Illinois’ most notorious lost treasures!
 Perhaps you have what it takes to solve these mysteries and strike it rich?

 10. Mysterious Hurricane Creek